-Pricing your property competitively is essential to attract high-quality renters.
-Research the local rental market to determine the fair market rent for your property.
+Pricing your property competitively is essential to attract high-quality renters. to determine the fair market rent for your property.
 If your rent is too high, you may scare away potential renters; if it's too low, you will unnecessarily lower your property’s NOI.
 Setting an appropriate rent price will also help you to avoid certain rental scams.

 Use online rental listings

-Online rental listings - like those provided by Apartments.com and Avail are an excellent way to attract potential renters.
+Online rental listings - like those provided by and are an excellent way to attract potential renters.
 Use high-quality photos and descriptions to showcase your property.
-Make sure your listing is accurate and up-to-date, including information about the property's amenities, location, and rent.
+Make sure your listing is accurate and up-to-date, including information about the , location, and rent.

 Be responsive and communicative